-Credit Recommendation: In the lower division baccalaureate/associate degree category,
+Credit Recommendation: In the lower division baccalaureate/associate degree category, 0 semester hours in Fire Science.

 Trench Rescue Operations

 Objective: This course is teaches the different techniques required for safely rescuing victims of trench emergencies, and the latest in power tools and pneumatic trench shores.
 Learning Outcome: Upon successful completion of this course, the student will be able to safely perform different techniques required for rescuing victims of trench emergencies, and the latest in power tools and pneumatic trench shores.